With so much potential for error in payroll, many small businesses pay a high price when they make a mistake.

 You can receive penalties for a number of reasons, including:

-If it’s your first late submission HMRC won’t penalise you, and under certain circumstances when new employers file late.
-Also, the length and frequency of the delay may determine whether or not you’re fined – if it’s within three days of the employees’ payday, for example, you may not be penalised as long as this isn’t a regular occurrence.
+If it’s your first late submission, then it is unlikely that HMRC will penalise you.
+Generally, the length and frequency of the delay determines whether or not you’re fined.
+For example, if it’s within three days of the employees’ payday, you may not be penalised as long as it doesn't become or hasn't been a regular occurrence.

 Additionally, failing to report your payroll information on time can cost you from £100 per month up to £400 per month, depending on the number of staff you employ.

-Data loss is a common issue for small businesses that fail to back up their payroll information on a regular basis.
-Losing vital, highly sensitive data such as employee pay levels and personal information not only compromises operational efficiency, it also shows lack of concern for employee privacy.
+Data loss is a common issue for small businesses that fail to backup their payroll information on a regular basis.
+Losing vital and highly sensitive data such as employee pay levels and personal information can not only compromise operational efficiency, but also demonstrates a complete lack of concern for employee privacy.

-To highlight this issue a high profile case in the UK concerned supermarket chain, Morrisons, and their internal auditor, and involved a major breach of payroll data in 2014.
-The personal details of more than 5,000 staff were leaked by the auditor, but Morrisons were held to blame by both the High Court and the Court of Appeal.
+In the not so distant past, there was a high profile case in the UK relating to data loss.
+A leading supermarket chain, Morrisons, and their internal auditor were involved in a major breach of payroll data in 2014.
+The personal details of more than 5,000 staff were leaked by the auditor, with Morrisons being held to blame by both the High Court and the Court of Appeal.

-Being held vicariously responsible in this way means that, as an employer, you face potentially high compensation claims - hopefully not on the scale of Morrisons at the multi-million pound level, but the principal set by the court does hold serious consequences for employers.
+Being held responsible in this way means that, as an employer, you face potentially high compensation claims.
+The ruling in the Morrisons case demonstrates how seriously loss of data is seen by the UK courts and how it can have severe financial consequences for employers.

 Staff training and regular updates on new best practices are crucial to maintaining payroll data security, but what else can you do to keep this sensitive information safe?

-This made Uber drivers eligible for benefits such as sickness and holiday pay, breaks in their working hours, and to receive the National Minimum or National Living Wage.
-It’s reported that Uber will appeal the decision in the Supreme Court.
+This made Uber drivers eligible for benefits such as sickness and holiday pay, breaks in their working hours and provided them with the right to receive the National Minimum or National Living Wage.

 It can sometimes be difficult to classify employees correctly given the number of independent contractors now working in our economy, but not getting it right could prove to be an expensive mistake for any business.

-With such a wide potential for error, planning and preparing your payroll systems is crucial.
-Finding the right payroll solution helps you avoid these and other mistakes, and meet all your statutory obligations as an employer.
+With the potential for so many errors, planning and preparing your payroll systems is crucial.
+Finding the right payroll solution can help you to avoid these and other mistakes, and allow you to meet all your statutory obligations as an employer.

-At PayFit we have developed robust and flexible payroll software that simplifies this complex area of business.
-Every task is automated, HMRC certification ensures you meet the UK tax regime’s stringent requirements, and you have all the information you need at your fingertips.
+At PayFit, we have developed robust and flexible payroll software that simplifies this complex area of business.
+Every task is automated and HMRC certification ensures you meet the UK tax system's stringent requirements.

-User-friendly, intuitive, and reliable, PayFit payroll software helps you meet important deadlines, avoid fines and penalties, and focus on building your brand.
-Simply put, it makes running a business more joyful – get in touch today to book a demo or find out more about how we can help.
+User-friendly, intuitive, and reliable, PayFit's payroll software helps you meet important deadlines, avoid fines and penalties and allows you to focus more of your time on building your brand.